-Over the medium term, the strategic focus will be enhanced through the employment of an additional 62 permanent personnel with interdisciplinary skills in anti-money laundering, counter terror financing, and related activities, supervision and monitoring, forensic accounting, enforcement, compliance, and strategic analysis.
-The FIC is also in the process of converting 45 contract employees to permanent positions and commenced with the conversion process during 2022/23 when 26 of these positions have already been converted.
-As a result of this increase, the number of proactive high-priority financial intelligence reports issued to stakeholders is projected to increase from 65 in 2022/23 to 95 in 2025/26 and the maximum number of reactive financial intelligence reports issued to stakeholders will increase from 1 650 in 2022/23 to 1 900 in 2025/26.
-Medium to lower-priority financial intelligence reports issued to stakeholders from 600 in 2022/23 to 800 in 2025/26.
-Additional compliance personnel will result in the number of inspection reports issued increasing from 430 in 2022/23 to 920 in 2025/26.

-The number of elevated financial intelligence reports issued to stakeholders on illicit financial flows is projected to increase from 20 in 2022/23 to 45 in 2025/26.
+Over the medium term, the strategic focus will be enhanced through the employment of an additional 65 permanent personnel with interdisciplinary skills in anti-money laundering, counter terror financing, and related activities, supervision and monitoring, forensic accounting, enforcement, compliance, and strategic analysis.
+The FIC has also converted 45 contract employees to permanent positions.
+As a result of this increase, the number of proactive high-priority financial intelligence reports issued to stakeholders is projected to increase from 65 in 2022/23 to 95 in 2026/27 and the maximum number of reactive financial intelligence reports issued to stakeholders will increase from 1 650 in 2022/23 to 1 900 in 2026/27.
+Medium to lower-priority financial intelligence reports issued to stakeholders will also increase from 600 in 2022/23 to 800 in 2026/27.
+Additional compliance personnel will result in number of inspection reports issued increasing from 430 in 2022/23 to 920 in 2026/27.
+The number of elevated financial intelligence reports issued to stakeholders on illicit financial flows is projected to increase from 20 in 2022/23 to 45 in 2026/27.